 After reviewing the applicants' materials, a faculty screening committee determines which applicants to invite to campus for individual and group interviews.

-Information provided by applicants as well as candidate interviews and previous academic and professional experience are considered when evaluating personal and social characteristics considered necessary for successful performance in the field of school psychology.
+Information provided by applicants as well as candidate interviews and previous academic and professional experience (particularly in school settings) are considered when evaluating personal and social characteristics considered necessary for successful performance in the field of school psychology.